PalmaITEM/6lochar/README.md

 ## Connect 6lochar to a radio/application

-To connect the newly created interface to a radio or even an application reading and writing _IEEE 802.15.4_ frames the connector example can be used as **inspiration**.
+To connect the newly created interface to a radio or even an application reading and writing _IEEE 802.15.4_ frames, in the folder _utils_ a connector example can be found and used as **inspiration**.

 Specifically, this example provides the option to connect to the OWL radio, using the [NGHAM-SPP protocol](https://github.com/skagmo/ngham) in the serial port _/dev/ttyUSB0_, if completed with a parser for NGHAM-SPP frames.

 # To-do list